LIS

 c.
 Information necessary to develop an individualized service plan and a behavior support plan.

-C. The resident's record shall contain a completed assessment at the time of a routine admission or within 30 days after an emergency admission.
+C. The resident's record shall contain a completed assessment based on information compiled from the screening application at the time of a routine admission or within 30 days after an emergency admission.

 D. Each facility shall develop and implement written policies and procedures to assess each prospective resident as part of the application process to ensure that: